openebs-archive/openebs-docs/docs/troubleshooting.md

 ---
-id: t-others
+id: troubleshooting
-title: Troubleshooting OpenEBS - Other
+title: Troubleshooting OpenEBS - Overview
-sidebar_label: Others
+sidebar_label: Overview
 ---
 ------

 <font size="5">General guidelines for troubleshooting</font>

+-	Search for similar issues mentioned in this page as well as the following troubleshooting sections.
+	-	<a href="/docs/next/t-install.html" target="_blank">Troubleshooting Install</a>.
+	-	<a href="/docs/next/t-uninstall.html" target="_blank">Troubleshooting Uninstall</a>.
+	-	<a href="/docs/next/t-ndm.html" target="_blank">Troubleshooting NDM</a>.
+	-	<a href="/docs/next/t-jiva.html" target="_blank">Troubleshooting Jiva</a>.
+	-	<a href="/docs/next/t-cstor.html" target="_blank">Troubleshooting cStor</a>.
 -	Contact <a href="/docs/next/support.html" target="_blank">OpenEBS Community</a> for support.
-- Search for similar issues added in this troubleshootiung section.
+-	Search for similar issues on <a href="https://github.com/openebs/openebs/issues" target="_blank">OpenEBS GitHub repository</a>.
-- Search for any reported issues on <a href=" https://stackoverflow.com/questions/tagged/openebs" target="_blank">StackOverflow under OpenEBS tag</a>
+-	Search for any reported issues on <a href="https://stackoverflow.com/questions/tagged/openebs" target="_blank">StackOverflow under OpenEBS tag</a>.

 <br>
 <hr>